Instructional Design Portfolio

 In Their Words

-Student, PI Ed at Rutgers, Spring 2025"Luke taught me new ways of thinking about the process of educating students.
-I have become much more confident in my teaching abilities."
+Student, PI Ed at Rutgers, Spring 2026"Luke taught me new ways of thinking about the process of educating students."

-Student, PI Ed at Rutgers, Spring 2025Let's talk about your learning goals.
+Student, FIGS Seminar at Rutgers, Fall 2023Let's talk about your learning goals.

 Available for instructional design projects, curriculum development, LMS course design, training program development, and higher education consultation.
 I bring both the design expertise and the classroom experience to build learning that works.